Revisiting $f(R,T)$ cosmologies: Adding radiation

 Note also that since $T = \rho _{m}$, in the family of $f(R,T)$ theories the $\Omega_m$ evolution does not depend on $\Omega_r$.
 Given the modified gravity parameters one can solve \eqref{consomegarad} to find $\Omega_m$.
 In the present case this will be performed numerically.
 However, in $f(R,T)$ cosmologies, the radiation density, obeying to \eqref{consradomega}, will necessarily interact with the matter component.
 There is a source term proportional to $\dot{\Omega}_m$.
 This implies that the radiation component no longer scales according to the $a^{-4}$ law.

 We show in \ref{fig3} the evolution of the fractionary energy densities for the different cosmic components as a function of the scale factor.
 Red (blue) curves represent the radiation (matter) evolution.
 The yellow curves show how the effective energy density associated to the geometric term \eqref{rhobar} contribution evolves.
 Left (right) panel considers the exponential (polynomial) model.
 For all curves the present values of the radiation energy density has been fixed as $\Omega_r0=9.847 \times 10^{-5}$ according to Planck 2018 result.
 In both panels we plot the $\Lambda$CDM limit in the curve with denoted with the label $\beta=0, \alpha=1.42$ (left panel) and $n=0, \gamma_n=1.42$ (right panel).
-In the remmaing curves we solve the dynamics given by \eqref{consomegarad} and \eqref{consradomega} for the same set of modified gravity parameters values used to plot Figs. \ref{fig1} and \ref{fig2} i.e., the parameter values filling the dark blue region in theses figures.
+In the remaining curves we solve the dynamics given by \eqref{consomegarad} and \eqref{consradomega} for the same set of modified gravity parameters values used to plot Figs. \ref{fig1} and \ref{fig2} i.e., the parameter values filling the dark blue region in theses figures.
 All cases with $\beta\neq 0$ and $n \neq 0$ are physically meaningless.
 In common, for $\beta\neq 0$ and $n \neq 0$, both models present a transition from the radiation dominated to the matter phase quite recently.
-This clearly impedes $\beta\neq 0$ and $n \neq 0$ models to explain, for instance, the cosmic microwave background acoustic peak structure and the growth of matter overdensities.
+Though the generalized second law of thermodynamics is generally valid, independently of the specific interaction form between matter and radiation as shown in Ref. \cite{Jamil:2009eb}, this clearly impedes $\beta\neq 0$ and $n \neq 0$ models to explain, for instance, the cosmic microwave background acoustic peak structure and the growth of matter overdensities.